willkjackson/templating-engine-plugin/docs/tutorials/jte-the-basics/8-summary.md

 * **Governance Tiers** are a way to **externalize configuration** into source code repositories.
 * A Governance Tier is made up of a Pipeline Configuration repository and a set of Library Sources.
-* Pipeline Configuration repositories optionally contain a pipeline template and a pipeline configuration file.
+* Pipeline Configuration repositories optionally contain a pipeline template and a Pipeline Configuration file.
 * The Jenkinsfile is the **default pipeline template** in a Governance Tier.

 ## How can we reuse Pipeline Templates?